 John Benning’s paper on microbes and range limits published in New Phytologist

-One of John’s dissertation projects examined the role of plant-microbe interactions in modulating fitness within versus beyond the range margin of Clarkia xantiana ssp. xantiana.
+One of John's dissertation projects examined the role of plant-microbe interactions in modulating fitness within versus beyond the range margin of Clarkia xantiana ssp. xantiana.
 He used a field transplant experiment, involving soil transplants as well, a greenhouse experiment, and microbiome characterization of roots and rhizosphere.
-His results suggest that there is mutualist limitation and pathogen escape beyond the range margin.
-This is among the first studies to examine these phenomena in the field.
+His results suggest that there is mutualist limitation and … Continue reading John Benning’s paper on microbes and range limits published in New Phytologist

 Lauren Ruane and Dave publish paper on mating system variation across the range of a primarily selfing plant

 Lauren Ruane and her students at Christopher Newport University conducted very detailed experiments documenting trait variation and its functional consequences across the geographic range of Clarkia xantiana ssp. parviflora, which is a primarily selfing plant.
 Floral and mating system variation in selfing taxa is often ignored and assumed not to have important consequences.
-Our results show considerable variation in the opportunity for outcrossing, the time period during which a plant has the capacity to outcross prior to the deposition of self pollen.
-In addition to protandry, delayed stigma receptivity differed substantially among some populations, providing a second mechanism for delaying selfing.
+Our results … Continue reading Lauren Ruane and Dave publish paper on mating system variation across the range of a primarily selfing plant

 Amanda’s ragweed population genomics paper published in PLoS Genetics!

 Amanda worked with the Tiffin lab, especially Tuomas Hamala, to analyze transcriptomes from across the north-south extent of the geographic range of common ragweed.
 They identified loci bearing footprints of local adaptation, and then use genotype-expression mapping and co-expression networks to infer the connectivity of the genes.
-The results indicate that the putatively adaptive loci are highly pleiotropic, as they are more likely than expected to affect the expression of other genes, and they reside in central positions within the gene networks.
+The results indicate that the putatively adaptive loci … Continue reading Amanda’s ragweed population genomics paper published in PLoS Genetics!

 Taz Mueller awarded NSF graduate research fellowship!